pglen/pydbase/README.md

         rec_arr_upacked: [1, 2, 'aa', ['bb', b'dd']]
         (Note: the decode returns an array of data; use data[0] to get the original)

-  There is also the option of using pypacker on the key itself.
+  There is also the option of using pyvpacker on the key itself.
 Because the key is identified by its hash, there is no speed penalty; Note that the hash is a 32 bit one; collisions are possible, however unlikely; To compensate, make sure you compare the key proper with the returned key.